Policy last updated

 - Parkville College

-- selective entry high schools (that is, John Monash Science School, MacRobertson Girls High School, Melbourne High School, Nossal High School, Suzanne Cory High School).
+- selective schools (including John Monash Science School, MacRobertson Girls High School, Melbourne High School, Nossal High School, Suzanne Cory High School)

 Funding

 Funding will be provided directly to schools as a specific purpose payment through a credit allocation in their Student Resource Package (SRP).
-Enrolment data collected during the February 2024 census was used to update the TLI allocation to schools in the 2024 Confirmed SRP and 2024 Revised SRP.
+Enrolment data collected during the February 2025 census will be used to update the TLI allocation to schools in 2025.

 This funding includes tutor on-costs for superannuation and payroll tax.
 When hiring staff, it is important to factor in these on-costs as they are not separately itemised within the budget.
 Schools can choose to use additional funds, for example through Equity Social Disadvantage, to expand delivery of the TLI program within the school.